Schuylkill Navy: Current members

 Located at No. 11 Boathouse Row, College Boat Club houses the University of Pennsylvania rowing teams.
 College Boat Club houses the Men's, Women's and Lightweight squads, and its constituency is entirely made up of past rowers.
 The boathouse was established in 1872 after the University of Pennsylvania moved its campus from Center City to West City, and became a member of the Schuylkill Navy in 1875.
 College Boat Club was admitted to the Schuylkill Navy in 1875.
 It was initially founded to give University of Pennsylvania students an alternative to the school's original Boathouse, University Barge Club.
 In 1877 University of Pennsylvania rowers from the club beat the University of Pennsylvania rowers from University Barge Club, making College Boat Club the official hub for most University of Pennsylvania rowers by 1879.
 By 1893 membership was opened to alumni and enrolled students.
+From 2020 to 2022, the boathouse was extensively renovated and renamed the Burk-Bergman Boathouse, in honor of former men's heavyweight coaches Joe Burk and Stan Bergman.